Discover 7 reasons why your cooktop burner flame is too high. Get expert tips on how to adjust the flame on a gas stove from Sears Home Services.

 KEY TAKEAWAYS

-First of all, if you’re nervous about working on your gas oven (or not completely confident in your DIY appliance repair abilities) then you’ll need to schedule a Sears Technician to diagnose and repair your oven when it won’t heat.
+First of all, if you’re nervous about working on your gas oven (or not completely confident in your DIY appliance repair abilities) then you’ll need to oven repair service to have a Sears Home Services technician diagnose and repair your oven when it won’t heat.
 Safety should always be your highest priority when fixing appliances—even if you need to have someone repair your oven for you.

 Even if you're sure that you'll have an appliance technician complete the oven repair, it doesn’t hurt to understand the troubleshooting and repair process involved in fixing a gas oven that won’t heat.
 There's a chance that you can follow some of the troubleshooting steps described below and safely fix the oven yourself.